unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/UTS3_Manual_en.md

 <img width = "600" src="../images/Is_NormalToBase.png?raw=true">

-**The Normal Map is generally used in UTS2 for Shade Color gradation.**.
+**The Normal Map is generally used in Unity Toon Shader for Shade Color gradation.**.
 Using the Normal Map along with standard shading allows for more complex gradation effects.
 In the above image, **the left side reflects the normal map in color, the right does not reflect it**.

 Besides, the normal map is used to adjust **skin texture** by using it together with the scale.
 Also, by preparing a normal map for MatCap, it is used to express **hair texture**.